 The group of young people signed up for the NCCC as a way to help pay for future tuition and to help make a difference in communities.
 The Denver-based team members were assigned this project, and once finished here will move on to another community as yet to be determined.
 The Eldon project was their first.

-Page 2 of 2 - At the end of their ten-month NCCC responsibilities, members who have successfully completed their service will receive $5,550 each toward future tuition.
+At the end of their ten-month NCCC responsibilities, members who have successfully completed their service will receive $5,550 each toward future tuition.

 Daphney Partridge, PAVE AmeriCorps Community Resource Director, told the Eldon Board of Aldermen recently that the team was a part of a campus-based national service program.